 It's likely you've read about certain markets being "hot," with prices remaining high even during market downturns.
-This is the case in many urban centers, including San Francisco, where the average single-family home is $1.41 million in 2020.
-For that amount, you could afford a mansion in many other locations.
+This is the case in many urban centers, but also increasingly in non-major metropolitan areas.

 That's why it's important to consider housing market economics in the area in which you are thinking of buying a home.
 This will help you evaluate whether you can afford a home and also whether the real estate purchase makes sense from a financial perspective.
 Compare the cost of renting in your chosen area to the cost of buying.
 If it is cheaper to buy than rent, that's another reason to consider homeownership.
 Real estate does tend to appreciate over the years, although a bad economic outlook in the region could change that.